Last Updated: June 3, 2026

 Pessimistic = 20 days

 If everything works correctly, you should have a calculated Expected Duration of 13 days.
-If this were an actual task for which you used the PERT formula, you would enter 13 days in the Duration field.
+If this were an actual activity for which you used the PERT formula, you would enter 13 days in the Duration field.

 Let’s examine the Expected Duration field closely.
 Select the column header, right-click, and select Custom Fields.